DamoM73/turtle_vid_tute/lesson_2.md

 <img align="left" src="./assets/flow_chart_1.png">

 Create a new file in Thonny and call it **lesson_2_pt_1.py**.
-Transfer this flowchart code to Python by entering the following code:
+Transfer this flowchart code to Python by entering the following code.

 ```python
 # our itreation program